-4.2.1.Thin film experiments and analysis.
+4.2.1.
+Thin film experiments and analysis.

-Figure 11 shows the lifetime of the foam lamella containing 0.5 mM SDS at different concentrations of the added salts in the concentration range of 11 mM - 45 mM.
+Shown in Fig. 11Figure 11 shows is the lifetime of the foam lamella containing 0.5 mM $\leftarrow$ SDS at different concentrations of the added salts in the concentration range of 11 mM - 45 mM.
 One can see regularity in the cases of LiCl and NaCl.
 In the whole concentration range NaCl stabilizes the foam lamella better than LiCl.
 On the contrary, the case with KCl is different.
 It stabilizes the foam lamella better than the other salts only at 11 mM added salt.
-However, at larger concentrations, it becomes the worst foam lamella stabilizer.
+However, at larger concentrations, it becomes, the worste foam lamella stabilizer.
 Moreover, at a certain critical concentration (45 mM) KCl acts as strong de-stabilizer.